Have a great holiday season! Whatever holidays you celebrate!

 Ask any of my close friends and they’ll tell you that one of my favorite foods is the good ol’ hamburger.

 I’m not one of those hamburger snobs either.
 I don’t care for those fancy gourmet burgers either with all that unrecognizable stuff in it, like what are arugula, feta and sprouts doing in a burger!
-Just give me a good old fashion all American cheeseburger with an all beef burger, sesame seed bun, lettuce, onion, tomato, mustard and ketchup.
+Just give me a good old fashion all American cheeseburger with an all beef patty, sesame seed bun, lettuce, onion, tomato, mustard and ketchup.
 Make it a double decker while you’re at it.

 I went to a place that is relatively new in my area, called Black Bear Diner and they have a hamburger called the Bacon & Cheddar Stuffed Burger.
 It’s a beef patty stuffed with cheddar cheese and bacon bits.
 I’ve had it a couple times, and it was delicious, one of the best, tastiest burgers I’ve ever had.